Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

-Dual-Diagnosis Treatment for Teens at BasePoint Academy
+Dual Diagnosis Treatment for Teens at BasePoint Academy

 What Is Dual Diagnosis?

-The term dual diagnosis is used to describe when someone experiences a substance use disorder and a mental health condition simultaneously.
-This means that dual diagnosis is not a diagnosis but rather a description of a specific combination of diagnoses.
-Substance use disorder may include substance abuse and addiction to legal or illegal substances.
+The term “dual diagnosis” is used to describe co-occurring substance use disorders and a mental health conditions.
+It is not a diagnosis itself, but rather a description of a specific combination of diagnoses.

-Mental health conditions can include anxiety, depression, eating disorders, and post-traumatic stress disorder (PTSD).
+Substance use disorder may include addiction to either legal or illegal substances.
+Mental health conditions can include anxiety, depression, eating disorders, post-traumatic stress disorder, and more.
 Of the 21 million people in the U.S. who have a substance use disorder, 8 million also have a mental health condition.
-This means that dual diagnosis is not an exception and could be more common than you think.
 The links between substance use disorder and mental illness are complex.
 The challenge is in pinpointing the specific issues and treating them simultaneously.

-Dual Diagnosis Treatment Admissions and Intake
+Adolescent Dual Diagnosis Treatment Coverage

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
-We can also check your insurance coverage levels.
+Our complimentary teen mental health assessment with a licensed clinician will allow us to provide you with a recommendation for the appropriate level of care for your teen struggling with a dual diagnosis.
+We can also check your insurance coverage.

-Dual Diagnosis Admissions form
+Teen Dual Diagnosis Treatment Admissions Inquiries

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.